githubteacher/animated-spoon/YOUR_USERNAME-orlando.md

 ### Man-made Places
 - Gatorland
+  - Little known fact: they're huge on conservation and have a regular partnership with the Orlando Science Center
 - Disney World
   - Space Mountain is a must!
   - Drinking Around the World at EPCOT is my favorite "ride"